 Snap packages provide a quick way to publish your software on multiple Linux distributions (distros).
 This document shows you how to build a snap package and publish it to the Snap Store using CircleCI.

-snapd such as Ubuntu, Debian, Fedora, Arch, and more.
+snapd, such as Ubuntu, Debian, Fedora, Arch, and more.
 More information on Snapcraft itself can be found on Snapcraft’s website.

-Building a snap on CircleCI is mostly the same as your local machine, wrapped with CircleCI 2.0 syntax.
+Building a snap on CircleCI is mostly the same as on your local machine, wrapped with CircleCI 2.0 syntax.
 This document describes how to build a snap package and publish it to the Snap Store via CircleCI.
 The following sections use snippets of a sample

 .circleci/config.yml file with the full version at the end of this doc.

 To build a snap in any environment (local, company servers CI, etc) there needs to be a Snapcraft config file.
 Typically this will be located at

 snap/snapcraft.yml.
 This doc assumes you already have this file and can build snaps successfully on your local machine.
 If not, you can read through the Build Your First Snap doc by Snapcraft to get your snap building on your local machine.

 # ... version: 2 jobs: build: docker: - image: cibuilds/snapcraft:stable auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference #...